PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 A downside of log-structured storage is that the compaction process can sometimes interfere with the performance of ongoing reads and writes.
 B-trees can be more predictable.

-Another issue with compaction arises at high write throughput: the disk’s finite *write bandwidth needs to be shared between the initial write* (logging and flushing a memtable to disk) and the compaction threads running in the background.
+Another issue with compaction arises at high write throughput: the disk's finite *write bandwidth needs to be shared between the initial write* (logging and flushing a memtable to disk) and the compaction threads running in the background.

 An advantage of B-trees is that *each key exists in exactly one place in the index*, whereas a log-structured storage engine may have multiple copies of the same key in different segments.
 This aspect makes B-trees attractive in databases that want to offer strong transactional semantics.